 The end-of-cycle review meeting is chaired by the RA or designee.
 The regional division directors and/or branch chiefs present the results of the annual review to the RA or designee.

-The regional DRP branch chiefs shall coordinate with the appropriate branch chiefs to provide adequate support for the presentation and the development of the inspection plan.
+The regional DRP or DORS branch chiefs shall coordinate with the appropriate branch chiefs to provide adequate support for the presentation and the development of the inspection plan.
 Because some infrequently performed inspections require advance planning and preparation, the presentation and development of the inspection plan shall include consideration of any upcoming activities planned for the next two years that need to be inspected using the inspection procedures identified in IMC 2515, Appendix C, “Special and Infrequently Performed Inspections.”
 Examples of activities that should be considered include extended power uprates, steam generator replacements, reactor vessel head replacements, and significant digital upgrades.
 The station’s intent to perform these activities should be ascertained through discussion with the NRR PM or the resident inspectors.

 Other participants should include applicable regional and resident inspectors, a representative from NRR/DRO, the regional allegations coordinator or the agency allegations advisor, and any other additional participants deemed necessary by the regional offices.
 The agency allegations advisor will provide any significant insights to the regional offices in advance of the assessment meeting to support meeting preparation.
-The DRO observer should complete , “DRO End-of-Cycle Observation Form,” during the meetings to gather lessons learned.
+The DRO observer should complete Exhibit 10, “DRO End-of-Cycle Observation Form,” during the meetings to gather lessons learned.

 Representatives from the Division of Operating Reactor Licensing (NRR/DORL) are expected to participate in the semi-annual assessment reviews.
 Representatives from OI, OE, NSIR, and RES should also participate if there are pertinent performance issues that should be factored into the performance for a particular plant.
 The role of the various headquarters participants during the assessment meeting is to provide: (1) an opportunity for these offices to share any significant insights into licensee performance over the course of the annual assessment period, (2) an independent validation of the regional office’s assessment of licensee performance from their office’s perspective, and (3) clarifying or ancillary remarks regarding ongoing or current issues under their cognizance.
 The licensing Project Manager, with the support of the technical staff, should be prepared to discuss significant performance concerns that may come to light through 10 CFR 2.206 petitions, licensing issues, or financial issues that are within the scope of NRC regulations.
-Inspectors should consider using the insights provided to develop the scope of inspections in areas of potential concern, balanced with risk insights, e.g., weak engineering support could be considered in ().
+Inspectors should consider using the insights provided to develop the scope of inspections in areas of potential concern, balanced with risk insights, e.g., weak engineering support could be considered in Comprehensive Engineering Team Inspections (CETIs).

 A senior reactor analyst (SRA) is not required to attend the meeting if the SRA’s insights on safety-significant performance issues have been provided before the meeting.